tkiddle/expressPlate/README.md

 expressPlate
 ============

-An MVC boilerplate for NodeJS and Express projects
+An MVC boilerplate for NodeJS and Express projects.

 Features